Your browser does not support JavaScript!

 6 FIBRE INTERMEDIATES

 1. ACRYLONITRILE 2.
 CAPROLACTUM 3.
 MONO EHYLENE GLYCOL (MEG) 4.
 DIMETHYL TEREPHTHALATE (DMT) 5.
 PURIFIED TEREPHTHALIC ACID (PTA) 6.
-PURIFIED TEREPHTHALIC ACID
+PURIFIED TEREPHTHALIC ACID 7.
+CAPROLACTAM

 C. Building Blocks